gtsa/Maximum_Spatial_Service_Overlap---Python-AWS-/README.md

-# Maximum Spatial Service Overlap (part of the Pizza Relegalisation Road Map)
+# Maximum Spatial Service Overlap

 This is a Python implementation — part of the wider API project who seeks to help the mayor of Z-city, a great pizza lover — to find the city's block where he can have the greatest selection of pizzas.
 After the recent relegalisation of pizza production and sale and the explosive growth of new pizzerias, **the ***Maximum Spatial Service Overlap*** algorithm's goal is to calculate that maximum amount of pizzerias' service cover overlap**.